 Probations and dismissals can by appealed by petition, according to the procedures laid out in Section 6.120 below.

 Students admitted in regular status who have attempted twelve quarter hours or nine semester hours of graduate credit will automatically be placed in probationary status the term their cumulative graduate grade point average drops below a 3.0.
-Students will continue in probationary status until the end of the term in which the next twelve quarter hours or nine semester hours of graduate course work is completed.
-At the end of that period, the following actions will be taken:
+A student in probationary status may remain enrolled only as long as all of the following conditions are met:

 Probation: Students placed on probation will be required to raise their cumulative graduate grade point averages to 3.0 the term they complete the next twelve quarter hours or nine semester hours of graded course work.
 Probation becomes effective the term that students’ grade point averages fall below 3.0; not when the students are notified that they have been placed on probation.
 If a portion of the twelve/nine graduate credits is research for the thesis requirement, the students' academic programs must certify the students' eligibility to continue their studies at the University.
 Failure to attain the 3.0 cumulative grade point average within twelve quarter hours or nine semester hours of graded course work will result in the students' dismissal from the Graduate School.